jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 cp ../human_filtering_statistics_"$(date +"%Y%m%d")".csv ../../../00-documentation.backup/03-human_filtering_statistics_"$(date +"%Y%m%d")".csv
 ```

-NOTE: if you get a "Runtime error (func=(main), adr=6): Divide by zero" error,
+> Note: if you get a "Runtime error (func=(main), adr=6): Divide by zero" error,
 don't worry, this is related to the cluster factor calculation for when there
 are no human reads after de-duplication.
-I just manually fill in with NA.
+I just manually filled these in with NA.

 The summarised results from this preprocessing can be seen in
 `06-additional_data_files` under Data R06